Approximately 400,000 civilian defense employees may soon return to work

-No negotiations to end shutdown - Midnight on Tuesday marks a week of the partial shutdown of the federal government and there's no end in sight.
+Tuesday marks the eighth day of the partial shutdown of the federal government, and there’s no end in sight.

 President Barack Obama continues to refuse to negotiate with Republicans.
 They continue to insist that any government funding bill must somehow delay, defund or otherwise disrupt his signature health reform law.